coreysiegel/thermostat/README.md

 # thermostat
 Arduino thermostat

-Designed to be hardware-agnostic, but tested with Arduino Uno and other hardware from Arduino Start Kit.
+Designed to be hardware-agnostic, but tested with Arduino Uno and other hardware from Arduino Start Kit.<br>
 Prototyping and hardware design at: https://www.tinkercad.com/things/53NZLudUo1p

 Note: all temperature values are intended to be in 0.1 degF, but can be easily adjusted.
 Integer math used for speed and simplicity, and to utilize the FastPID library: https://github.com/mike-matera/FastPID